GPII/universal/README.md

 Or use the following command to download a particular image identified using a Git commit hash:

 `docker pull gpii/universal:<first seven characters of a git commit hash>`

-Additional notes:

-* Universal is installed to /home/node/node_modules/universal to allow the node-based test cases to resolve.
-Regarding the tests: